1. What is EMTM?

-2. Can I apply for the EMTM programme if I have not studied an undergraduate degree in tourism?
+2. Can I apply to the EMTM programme if I have not studied an undergraduate degree in tourism?

 Yes.
 EMTM students come from a range of academic disciplines.
 One of the admission requirements is a completed university bachelor’s or master’s degree in the field of: tourism, economics, business administration, geography or other related fields in the social sciences or humanities.

-3. Can I apply for the EMTM programme if I have not received my diploma yet/have not graduated yet?
+3. Can I apply to the EMTM programme if I have not received my diploma yet/have not graduated yet?

 Yes.
 However, you have to provide official certification regarding the completion of your undergraduate programme from your home university.
 You will need to submit your diploma as soon as you receive it.

-5. What average grade do I need from previous degree/s in order to be eligible to apply for the EMTM programme?
+4. What average grade do I need from previous degree/s in order to be eligible to apply to the EMTM programme?

 For acceptance on the EMTM programme you need to have an excellent grade point average in your degree/s (average grades must be minimum 70%).

-7. Can I still apply for EMTM if my language examination results in English are lower than specified in the requirements?
+6. Can I still apply to the EMTM programme if my language examination results in English are lower than specified in the requirements?